 Problems we hear from ISO network programs

-Most "partner-friendly" gateways quietly board merchants direct, run side ISO programs, or push referral fees that erode your margin.
-You need a structural non-compete, not a slogan.
+Many "partner-friendly" gateways quietly take direct merchants, run side ISO programs, or push referral fees that eat your margin.
+You need a structural non-compete, not a slogan in a deck.

-Split stacks for terminals, ecommerce, and CNP mean split support queues, parallel onboarding, and weaker reporting.
-Partners need one lifecycle view, not three.
+Different systems for terminals, ecommerce and CNP means different support queues, two onboarding flows, and reporting that does not line up.
+ISOs need one lifecycle view, not three.

-When you cannot see per-MID and per-channel performance, the chargeback spike shows up at the bank instead of in your dashboard.
-Anomaly detection should not be a separate tool.
+When you cannot see per-MID and per-channel behavior, the chargeback spike lands at the bank before it lands in your dashboard.
+Anomaly detection should not be a separate tool with a separate login.

 Outcomes we optimize for

-One stack across every channel your merchants use
+One stack across every channel a merchant uses

-Virtual terminal, EMV terminals, ecommerce checkout, recurring billing, vault, surcharging — all on the same API and the same dashboard.
-Train support once.
+Virtual terminal, EMV terminals, ecommerce checkout, recurring billing, vault, surcharging.
+Same API, same dashboard.
+You train support once.

 Reporting built for portfolio operators

 Per-merchant, per-MID, per-channel views.
-Anomaly detection so you spot the chargeback spike before the bank calls.
+Anomaly flags so you see the chargeback spike before the bank does.

-Our Gateway Emulator speaks the dialects of legacy gateways, so most merchants migrate by changing endpoints — not codebases.
-The deal stays closed; the residual stays yours.
+The Gateway Emulator speaks the dialects of the legacy gateways most merchants are leaving, so the move is usually a config change, not a code project.
+The deal stays closed and the residual stays yours.

 Where teams usually start